 With 30 public golf courses (open May-Oct), family-friendly activity parks, two fishing rivers flowing through the city, scenic neighborhoods, and a thriving art and music scene, there is plenty to do during a weekend in Calgary.

 Spend a day exploring Heritage Park, Fort Calgary, and the East Village.
 Visit the newly opened Studio Bell, home of the National Music Center, which houses Canadian music history artifacts, memorabilia, awards, as well as the Rolling Stones Mobile Recording Studio.
 This is also where Led Zeppelin, Deep Purple, and Fleetwood Mac recorded classic albums.
 While there are many live music venues in the city, Jubilations Dinner Theatre’s original three-act musical comedies combined with delicious four-course meals is very unique, while next door, Aussie Rules Piano Bar is perfect for a sing-along with friends or just to request your favorite songs.

 A photo posted by Calgary Stampede Rodeo (@cs_rodeo) on

 For a full day or weekend trip from Calgary, drive to Banff National Park, Canada’s oldest national park.
 Mountains, glaciers, ice fields, dense coniferous forest, and alpine lakes are a few of the landscapes that span through 2,500 square miles of the park.
 Adventure and nature enthusiast can enjoy a range of summer and winter activities.
-There are many lodges and a few upscale hotels in the park, though some visitors opt to stay at the more affordable ones in Calgary and commute for the day.
+There are many lodges and a few upscale hotels in the park, though some visitors not only opt for cheap flight deals to get there but also to stay at the more affordable hotels in Calgary and commute for the day.

-Do you have a favorite spot in Calgary we should know about?
-If so, please ley us know in the comments section below.
+Do you have a favorite spot in Calgary?
+If so, let us know in the comments section below.